We currently employ 67 staff in over 20 sites in East Anglia, including 45 permanent support staff at our five Army Cadet Force county HQs.

 Colonel (Retd) Ray Wilkinson QVRM TD VR

 After Welbeck College, Sandhurst and a Short Service Commission, Ray Wilkinson joined the Territorial Army in 1980 eventually commanding 94 (Berkshire Yeomanry) Signal Squadron providing communications support to HQ SE District, and then 56 Signal Squadron in its independent TIPTOE role.
 He was awarded the TD in 1993.

-He was promoted to Lieutenant Colonel in 1996 and privileged to command 71st (Yeomanry) Signal Regiment, which at the time included 70 (Essex Yeomanry) Signal Squadron.
+He was promoted Lieutenant Colonel in 1996 and privileged to command 71st (Yeomanry) Signal Regiment, which at the time included 70 (Essex Yeomanry) Signal Squadron.
 After a staff tour at London District, as a result of increased pressures on his civilian employment, he transferred out of the active TA and onto RARO at the end of 2000.

 In Dec 2011 he was appointed Col TA INT CORPS and Asst Comd 1st Military Intelligence Brigade working with HQ INT CORPS and CD INFO to design and develop the MI Reserve unit structures and capabilities under Army 2020.
 His most recent post was as the Assistant Director (Army Reform) on FTRS at Army HQ responsible for delivering elements of FR20(A).